NotAPi/NotAPi_WRO_2024/README.md

 7. Impresión General de los Jueces
 Nuestra documentación en GitHub está bien organizada y completa, lo que facilita la comprensión de nuestro diseño y proceso de desarrollo.
 La comunicación clara y detallada asegura que nuestros esfuerzos puedan ser fácilmente replicados por otros equipos.

+________________________________________________________

+1. Mobility Management Component Selection and Implementation: We have utilized three ultrasonic sensors for obstacle detection, positioned one on each side and one at the front of the vehicle.
+For traction, we have incorporated a high-performance direct current motor.
+Front-wheel drive is achieved through a configuration of drive wheels.
+The base vehicle is an RC car with dimensions of 15 x 8 cm, to which we have made numerous modifications to adapt it to our needs.

+Usage of Controller and Microcontroller: The motor controller used is the L298N, which provides us with the ability to control the speed and direction of the traction motor.
+For processing sensor information and system control, we have opted for the Arduino R4.
+This microcontroller gives us the necessary flexibility to implement advanced control algorithms.

+Vehicle Customization: The original vehicle has been significantly modified by adding a 3D-printed base.
+This base provides structural support and housing for additional electronic components.
+Additionally, we have integrated a mini servo for steering control, allowing for precise maneuverability in challenging situations.

+Power Source: The vehicle is powered by a 2-cell LiPo battery, which offers an optimal combination of capacity and energy density.
+This choice provides us with adequate autonomy to conduct planned tests and challenges.

+2. Obstacle Management Navigation Strategy: Our navigation strategy is based on information collected by the ultrasonic sensors.
+We utilize obstacle avoidance algorithms to make quick and safe decisions in dynamic environments.
+Control logic is implemented in the Arduino R4, which processes sensor data and generates commands for the motor controller and steering servo.

+3. Utilization of GitHub: We have created a repository on GitHub named "NotAPi_WRO_2024" where we document our progress, including source code, CAD designs, and meeting logs.
+We make regular commits to maintain a version history and facilitate collaboration among team members.

+4. Project Media in the "Pictures" Folder: Photos of the project and a performance video are available in the "Pictures" folder.

+5. Engineering Factor: We have made numerous modifications to the original vehicle, including 3D printing supports for components and integrating new control systems.
+Our customized engineering approach has allowed us to adapt the vehicle to our specific needs and maximize its performance in the challenge.

+6. Overall Judges' Impression: Our documentation on GitHub is well-organized and comprehensive, facilitating understanding of our design and development process.
+Clear and detailed communication ensures that our efforts can be easily replicated by other teams.